krish5555/hello-world/README.md

 ## Your first website

-**GitHub Pages** is a free and easy way to create a website using the code that lives in your GitHub repositories.
-You can use GitHub Pages to build a portfolio of your work, create a personal website, or share a fun project that you coded with the world.
+**GitHub Pages** is a free and easy way to create a website using the code that lives in your GitHub repositories.You can use GitHub Pages to build a portfolio of your work,
+create a personal website, or share a fun project that you coded with the world.
 GitHub Pages is automatically enabled in this repository, but when you create new repositories in the future, the steps to launch a GitHub Pages website will be slightly different.

 [Learn more about GitHub Pages](https://pages.github.com/)